gullevek/zabbix-postfix-monitoring/postfix/README.md

 Inherits the Postfix Simple and so all settings above need to be applied.
 No further changes are needed.

-Not that this template cannot check for each multi instance postfix running processes
+Not that this template also checks for multi instance postfix and sets up number of processes and memory used.
+Memory used is based on the VSZ (Virtual Memory Size) and this might be a bit off.

 ## Checks